-Prerequisites: Good Academic Standing (GPA of 3.0 or higher); MBA 660, 663, 664, 665, 667, 668, 669, 670; and at least one Elective course as pre-req or co-req.
+Prerequisites: Good Academic Standing (GPA of 3.0 or higher); MBA 665, 667, 668, 669, 670 (as a corequisite)

 ELECTIVE/CONCENTRATION COURSES

 MBA 613 International Economics

 This course provides students with an opportunity to study the international economic context for business strategy and provides an overview of the determinants of trade between nations, comparative advantage, national trade and competitiveness policies, and exchange rates.
 Students will also become familiar with key international institutions such as the International Monetary Fund and the World Trade Organization, and regional economic institutions such as the European Union and North American Free Trade Association.
 Information sources regarding the balance of payments, global capital flows, and financial reserves help prepare the student to understand international financial issues and institutions.
 Students will apply the knowledge gained through case analyses of particular industries in international competitive context.
 8 weeks, 3 credits.